okohll/abdocs/content/introduction/what-is-no-code.md

 Low code / no code platforms come in many flavours and have been designed to tackle different problems.

-agileBase has been specifically designed to build back offices for ambitious businesses.
+Agilebase has been specifically designed to build back offices for ambitious businesses.

 You can start small with a quick prototype, build this over the years into a full blown [ERP](https://en.wikipedia.org/wiki/Enterprise_resource_planning) system and even use it to act as the hub for all your software via its built in [API Creator]({{<relref "/docs/integrations">}}).